 How Do You Form a Sole Proprietorship?

 Unlike a Limited Liability Company or C Corporation, a Sole Proprietorship is not a formal business entity.
 Sole Proprietors do not have to file business registration paperwork with the state.
 As soon as the owner begins to conduct business with the intent to make a profit, the Sole Proprietorship is established.

 Sole proprietors may have to obtain certain types of business or professional licenses and permits to operate legally in their industry or location.

 When sole proprietors do not want to include their first and last name in their business name, they must request to use a tradename by filing a DBA (“Doing Business As”).
 Some states call it a “fictitious name” filing.
 Depending on the business’s location, the fictitious name must be filed with the state or the county clerk.

-For example, if Lena Caswell wants to market her new business by the name “Immaculate Image Consulting Services,” she would need to file a DBA to get permission to use that name with the state or county clerk office.
+For example, if Lena Caswell wants to market her new business by the name “Immaculate Image Consulting Services,” she would need to file a DBA to get permission to use that name with the state or county clerk’s office.
 Some states also require businesses to publish a notice about their fictitious name in one or more approved newspapers or other publications in the county where it was filed.
 In some states and counties, DBAs must be renewed periodically.

-Filing a fictitious name does not provide any legal protection of the company name.
-Its purpose is to protect customers, vendors, and others from unknowingly doing business with shady owners trying to hide their real identity.
+Filing a fictitious name does not provide any legal protection for the company name.
+Its purpose is to protect customers, vendors, and others from unknowingly doing business with shady owners trying to hide their real identities.
 It puts the owner’s identity on record as the person operating the company under the assumed name.
 To obtain exclusive rights to use a fictitious name, a sole proprietor must register it as a trademark through the USPTO (U.S. Patent and Trademark Office).

 Advantages and Disadvantages